seasonw/BurstMiner/README.md

 	Add the following lines to the mining.conf file:

-	`"mode" : "solo"`
+	`"mode" : solo`

-	`"passPhrase" : "your passphrase here"`
+	`"passPhrase" : your passphrase here`

-	This miner is only multi-account when pool mining.

 + Max Deadline to be submitted to server:

 	Just change the following line in the mining.conf file:

-	`"maxDeadline" : "????`
+	`"maxDeadline" : ????`

 	For solo mining, choose a low value like 5000 to withhold useless deadlines.

-	For pool mining, choose a high value in order not to lose any shares.
+	For pool mining, choose a high value in order not to lose any shares or use the max for your pool.

 + Time reporting: